FelixHuoEZ/anki-ai-field-generator/README.md

 - This plugin allows you to use Large Language Models (LLMs) to add information to your Anki flashcards using the power of AI.
 - Supports Claude (Anthropic), ChatGPT (OpenAI), Gemini (Google), and Deepseek models.
 - Optional text-to-speech pipeline that fills audio fields with `[sound:]` tags generated via OpenAI or Gemini TTS.
+- YouGlish/OAAD link helpers: map a source field (default `_word`) to target fields (default `_youglish`/`_oaad`) and batch-generate links from the browser menu or during runs; supports per-config accents and overwrite behavior.
+- Auto-run new notes: when “Auto Run on New Notes” is enabled, newly added cards queue up for the same generation flow and can run silently in the background.
 - Completely free!
 (You create your own API key and pay for LLM usage)

 ## Quickstart: